 Takeaways from J.D.
 Vance’s first date with America

+For more updates from the 2024 Republican National Convention in Milwaukee, head to the NPR Network's live updates page.

 MILWAUKEE — Sen. J.D.
-Vance of Ohio, Donald Trump’s pick to be his vice-presidential pick, has gained a reputation in Washington as one of Trump’s staunchest and hardest-charging defenders.
+Vance of Ohio, Donald Trump’s vice-presidential pick, has gained a reputation in Washington as one of Trump’s staunchest and hardest-charging defenders.

 Look no further than in the immediate aftermath of the assassination attempt on Trump’s life Saturday.
 Vance quickly took to social media to lay the blame squarely on President Biden and called a top Democrat on Capitol Hill a “scumbag” for having introduced legislation some months ago to remove Secret Service protection from convicted felons.